Skip to content

 accept their own flaws.
 It encourages self-compassion and reduces anxiety about making mistakes.

-Wabi-sabi art projects are used in various therapeutic settings.
-They help patients with depression,
+Therapists use wabi-sabi art projects in various settings.
+They help patients with depression, anxiety,

 Read more